advance100/doc_webpack/api-in-modules.md

 };
 ```

-> Note: Using it in a async function may not have the expected effect.
+> Note: Using it in an async function may not have the expected effect.

 ---